Rohan-s18/Data-Analysis-and-Machine-Learning/README.md

   - Scikit-learn
   - FBProphet

-The Jupyter Notebooks folder contains:
-  - Python Notebooks
-  - R Notebooks
-  - Data Sheets used (mainly csv)

-For any concerns/queries please contact me at:
+For any concerns, queries or if just want a socially-awkward interaction with me, please contact me at:
 rohan.b.singh54@gmail.com
 rxs1182@case.edu